Kanlaon is the name of a volcano found on the island of Negros, in the Philippines. Read more about the volcano here.

 A few highlights of her life thus far:

 Self has lately been writing horror and science fiction (!!!)
 Her first horror story was published in Philippine Genre Stories (“The Departure”).
-Her science fiction story will be appearing soon in the New Orleans Review (“Thing:” It’s a story about a new, post-apocalyptic world, populated by strangelings, creatures that cannot be named)
+Her first honest-to-goodness science fiction story appeared in the New Orleans Review (“Thing:” It’s a story about a new, post-apocalyptic world, populated by strangelings, creatures that cannot be named.
+If self were writing this for the first time, she would use the word “dystopian,” which she’s heard a couple of hundred times since the publication of The Hunger Games).
+Wait.
+That’s not quite right.
+Her first out-and-out science fiction story can be found in her collection, Mayor of the Roses.
+It was a one-off: “Extinction.”
+Still one of her favorites.

 Self had a short story included in the April 2009 (the “Blood, Sugar, Sex and Magic” Bacolod issue) of Rogue Magazine!
 (That on the cover is obviously NOT self – what were you thinking???)